-If your wood deck is too damaged or deteriorated for restoration to be a worthwhile investment, reDecking is a great option.
+If your wood deck is too damaged or deteriorated for restoration to be a worthwhile investment but it still has a solid, sound structure, reDecking is a more cost-effective option.

 Often, even the most deteriorated wood decks still have a sound substructure, and the reDecking process can renovate a deck to avoid tearing it down.
 SEAL-A-DECK professionals begin by removing all of the worn out decking and railing, and then replacing it with new premium decking materials.
 There are many wood species that can be used for outdoor decks, but not all offer the same benefits and maintenance requirements.
 Options include pressure treated pine (best value), cedar, mahogany, and ipe (hardest, most durable wood).
 Sign up for one of our maintenance plans as part of your service, and we will a provide a worry-free, lifetime warranty.